kvietcong/kvietcong/README.md

 Hi there, I'm University Sophomore pursuing Computer Science.
 I always want to learn more, whether it be Software/Web Development or Algorithms and Data Structures.
-I also love to play games and some of my favorites are: osu!, CS:GO, Age of Empires II, Risk of Rain 2, and Minecraft.
+I also love to play games! some of my favorites are: osu!, CS:GO, Age of Empires II, Risk of Rain 2, and Minecraft.